 The website has clear Covid response advice such as wash your hands for twenty seconds, keep your distance from others, disinfect, cover your cough, and stay home if you’re sick – all common sense things!

 Next, can you find the silver lining?
 If you’re stuck at home, perhaps this is a great opportunity for family time.
 Or a chance to buy some new books, focus on your fitness, or start a garden.
 The incredible opportunities for this newfound free time are endless, you just need to see it that way.
 Furthermore, emotions are contagious.
 Can you uplift instead of fuel panic?
 This can be extremely difficult (due to our biological instincts), and I too struggle.
 But, strive to be the calm voice of reason when others need it.
 It’s NOT EASY to go against the herd in uncertain times, but it’s worth the effort.

 “We have little power to choose what happens, but we have complete power over how we respond.”

-– Stress is a known suppressor to the immune system, and if you live pretty much anywhere, you’re receiving a massive amount of stress signals.
+- Stress is a known suppressor to the immune system, and if you live pretty much anywhere, you’re receiving a massive amount of stress signals.
 The stock market, job uncertainty, the virus, and the news are sending constant messages of distress.
-So, it’s critical to handle this stress in any way you can.
+Make sure your use of alcohol and/or nicotine is minimized or in cessation.
+It’s critical to handle this stress in any way you can.
 Try meditation, reading, and journaling.
 Also, set specific times when you’re away from your technology and the news (a key source of the stress).